-- Canaccord Genuity Corp. is subject to regulation in Canada primarily by the Investment Industry Regulatory Organization of Canada (IIROC) - Canaccord Genuity Limited, Canaccord Genuity Wealth Limited, and Canaccord Genuity Financial Planning Limited are regulated in the UK by the Financial Conduct Authority (FCA) - Canaccord Genuity Wealth (International) Limited is licensed and regulated by the Guernsey Financial Services Commission, the Isle of Man Financial Supervision Commission and the Jersey Financial Services Commission - · Canaccord Genuity Singapore Pte Ltd. is subject to regulation by the Monetary Authority of Singapore - · Canaccord Genuity (Australia) Limited is regulated by the Australian Securities and Investments Commission - · Canaccord Genuity (Hong Kong) Limited is regulated in Hong Kong by the Securities and Futures Commission - Canaccord Genuity Inc. is registered as a broker dealer in the US and is subject to regulation primarily by the Financial Industry Regulatory Authority, Inc. (FINRA) - Canaccord Genuity Wealth Management (USA) Inc. is registered as a broker dealer in the US and is subject to regulation primarily by FINRA - · Canaccord Asset Management Inc. is subject to regulation in Canada by the Ontario Securities Commission
+- · Canaccord Genuity Corp. is subject to regulation in Canada primarily by the Investment Industry Regulatory Organization of Canada (IIROC) - · Canaccord Genuity Limited, Canaccord Genuity Wealth Limited and Canaccord Genuity Financial Planning Limited are regulated in the UK by the Financial Conduct Authority (FCA) - Canaccord Genuity Wealth (International) Limited is licensed and regulated by the Guernsey Financial Services Commission, the Isle of Man Financial Supervision Commission and the Jersey Financial Services Commission - · Canaccord Genuity (Australia) Limited is regulated by the Australian Securities and Investments Commission - · Canaccord Genuity (Hong Kong) Limited is regulated in Hong Kong by the Securities and Futures Commission - · Canaccord Genuity Inc. is registered as a broker dealer in the US and is subject to regulation primarily by the Financial Industry Regulatory Authority, Inc. (FINRA) - Canaccord Genuity Wealth Management (USA) Inc. is registered as a broker dealer in the US and is subject to regulation primarily by FINRA - · Canaccord Asset Management Inc. is subject to regulation in Canada by the Ontario Securities Commission - Canaccord Genuity (Dubai) Ltd is subject to regulation in the United Arab Emirates by the Dubai Financial Services Authority (DFSA)

 Margin requirements in respect of outstanding trades, underwriting deal requirements and/or working capital requirements cause regulatory capital requirements to fluctuate on a daily basis.
 Compliance with these requirements may require the Company to keep sufficient cash and other liquid assets on hand to maintain regulatory capital requirements rather than using these liquid assets in connection with its business or paying them out in the form of cash disbursements.
 Some of the subsidiaries are also subject to regulations relating to withdrawal of capital, including payment of dividends to the Company.
 There were no significant changes in the Company's capital management policy during the current year.
-The Company's subsidiaries were in compliance with all of the minimum regulatory capital requirements as at and during the year ended March 31, 2016.
+The Company's subsidiaries were in compliance with all of the minimum regulatory capital requirements as at and during the year ended March 31, 2017.

-NOTE 22 Client Money
+Client Money

-At March 31, 2016, the UK and Europe operations held client money in segregated accounts of \$2,179 million (\pm 1,168.0 million) [2015 - \$1,880.4 million; \pm 1,000 million].
-This is comprised of \$6.2 million (\pm 3.3million) [2015 - \$18.4 million; \pm 9.8 million] of balances held on behalf of clients to settle outstanding trades and \$2,173 million (\pm 1,165 million) [2015 - \$1,862 million; \pm 991.2 million] of segregated deposits, held on behalf of clients, which are not reflected on the consolidated statements of financial position.
+At March 31, 2017, the UK and Europe operations held client money in segregated accounts of \$2.120 million (£1.267 million) [2016 - \$2,179 million; £1,168.0 million].
+This is comprised of \$11.2 million (£6.7 million) [2016 - \$6.2 million; £3.3 million] of balances held on behalf of clients to settle outstanding trades and \$2.109 million (£1.260 million) [2016 - \$2,173 million; £1,165 million] of segregated deposits, held on behalf of clients, which are not reflected on the consolidated statements of financial position.
 Movement in settlement balances is reflected in operating cash flows.

-NOTE 23 Provisions and Contingencies
+Provisions and Contingencies